 Initializes the random number generator state with a seed.

 The point in the sequence where a particular run of pseudo-random values begins is selected using an integer called the seed value.
-The seed is normally set from some arbitrary value like the system clock before the random number functions are used.
 This prevents the same run of values from occurring each time a game is played and thus avoids predictable gameplay.
-However, it is sometimes useful to produce the same run of pseudo-random values on demand by setting the seed yourself.
+It is sometimes useful to produce the same run of pseudo-random values on demand by setting the seed yourself.